Chicana/o and Latinx Studies

-UNC’s Mexican American Studies program works to achieve a strong, culturally-based
+UNC’s Chicana/o and Latinx program works to achieve a strong, culturally-based education

-education for you to thrive in.
-Through community engagement and small classes guided
+for you to thrive in.
+Through community engagement and small classes guided by top

-by top faculty who are well rounded on contemporary culture and history, our deeply
+faculty who are well rounded on contemporary culture and history, our deeply experienced

-experienced teachers ensure that our students receive personal attention.
-The superb
+teachers ensure that our students receive personal attention.
+The superb education

-education practices will assist all students in meeting their professional career
+practices will assist all students in meeting their professional career paths.

-The variety of program concentrations available through the MAS department provides plenty of opportunities to expand your career path.
-Students will gain sophisticated skills to work with complex and changing populations in the U.S. In recent years, undergraduates have been involved in celebrating Dia de los Muertos and the Chicana/Chicano Festival de Artes; they have participated in UNC’s World Language Day.
+The variety of program concentrations available through the CLAS department provides plenty of opportunities to expand your career path.
+Students will gain sophisticated skills to work with complex and changing populations in the U.S. In recent years, undergraduates have been involved in celebrating Dia de los Muertos and the Chicana/Chicano Festival de Artes; as well as participated in UNC’s World Language Day.

 The U.S. Census Bureau projects that by 2020, youth from ethnic/racial minorities will together comprise half of the population under the age of 18.
 Use your education to examine concepts of race, ethnicity, class, gender and diverse family experiences to assist this quickly-growing population.
 Some careers include: residential youth advocacy programs, juvenile corrections, new-corner programs, probation offices and many more.

 For those pursuing careers in such places as immigration law, education, political office and many others, the Social Justice and Public Policy concentration is a superb place to start.
 This will introduce students to human rights and political issues through the lens of social justice.
 They will be led to navigate frameworks and theories of poverty, inequality and intersectionality among diverse Latinx populations.